 At tapas bars, we’ve had bacalao served in croquetas, as fritters, or topped over pieces of bread.
 Pictured below are hefty chunks of bacalao pintxos from a bar in Logroño.

-Polbo a feira or pulpo a la gallega refers to a traditional Galician-style dish of boiled octopus served with a generous amount of paprika.
+Pulpo a la gallega (or polbo a feira) refers to a traditional Galician-style dish of boiled octopus served with a generous amount of paprika.

-To prepare, the octopus is boiled in a copper cauldron for 40-90 minutes until it achieves a texture that’s neither rubbery nor overcooked, similar to al dente pasta.
+To make pulpo a la gallega, the octopus is boiled in a copper cauldron for 40-90 minutes until it achieves a texture that’s neither rubbery nor overcooked, similar to al dente pasta.
 It’s then trimmed into bite-sized pieces with scissors and sprinkled with coarse salt, sweet and spicy paprika, and drizzled with olive oil.

 We had percebes several times in Spain and Portugal and they were always prepared the same way – boiled in seawater and served as is.
 To eat, you squeeze the barnacle at the bottom so the flesh pops out from the top.
 They taste like the ocean and have a meaty, firm texture similar to sea snails.